 - Bachelor’s degree: communication disorders and sciences, educational foundations, family and human services

-- Master’s degree—communication disorders and sciences; counseling, family, and human services; couples and family therapy; prevention sciences; curriculum and teacher education; curriculum and teaching; educational leadership; school psychology; special education, applied behavioral analysis (scheduled to begin Fall 2023)
+- Master’s degree: communication disorders and sciences; counseling, family, and human services; couples and family therapy; prevention science; curriculum and teacher education; curriculum and teaching; educational leadership; school psychology; special education, applied behavioral analysis (scheduled to begin Fall 2023)

-- Doctoral degree: communication disorders and sciences, counseling psychology, prevention sciences, critical and sociocultural studies in education, educational leadership, school psychology, special education, special education: rehabilitation
+- Doctoral degree: communication disorders and sciences, counseling psychology, prevention science, critical and sociocultural studies in education, educational leadership, school psychology, special education, special education: rehabilitation